 The troposphere extends to a height of about 8 km at the poles and 18 km near the equator, and accounts for three-quarters of the atmospheric mass.
-At the top of the troposphere, where the temperature falls to -60°C, is the tropopause and, above this, the stratosphere.
-Temperatures within the stratosphere, where there is no vertical air movement, are at first steady and then rise to about 0°C at an altitude of about 50 kilometers.
+At the top of the troposphere, where the temperature falls to -60 °C, is the tropopause and, above this, the stratosphere.
+Temperatures within the stratosphere, where there is no vertical air movement, are at first steady and then rise to about 0 °C at an altitude of about 50 km.
 The heating within the stratosphere comes from the absorption of ultraviolet radiation from the Sun by molecules of ozone.

 Above the stratosphere

 Beyond the stratosphere is the mesosphere in which the temperature once again falls since ozone is less plentiful.
-At the top of the mesosphere, at a height of about 85 kilometers, the temperature is -90°C. Above lies the thermosphere in which oxygen and nitrogen absorb solar ultraviolet causing the temperature to rise to about 1,300°C at a height of 500 kilometers.
+At the top of the mesosphere, at a height of about 85 km, the temperature is -90 °C. Above lies the thermosphere in which oxygen and nitrogen absorb solar ultraviolet causing the temperature to rise to about 1,300 °C at a height of 500 km.
 The heating effect of this high temperature, however, is negligible since the density at such altitudes is only one million millionth that at sea level.
 "Shooting stars" (trails of incinerating meteors) and aurorae are produced in this region.
 Finally, beyond the thermosphere, is the exosphere which contains the Van Allen radiation belts, extends into Earth's magnetosphere, and merges with the near-vacuum of interplanetary space.